Configuring SFS Volume Mount Options

 apiVersion: storage.k8s.io/v1 kind: StorageClass metadata: name: csi-sfs-mount-option provisioner: everest-csi-provisioner parameters: csi.storage.k8s.io/csi-driver-name: nas.csi.everest.io csi.storage.k8s.io/fstype: nfs everest.io/share-access-to: <your_vpc_id> # VPC ID of the cluster reclaimPolicy: Delete volumeBindingMode: Immediate mountOptions: # Mount options - vers=3 - nolock - timeo=600 - hard

-- Check whether the mount options take effect.
+- Check whether the mount options are effective.

 In this example, the PVC is mounted to the workload that uses the nginx:latest image.
 You can run the mount -l command to check whether the mount options take effect.